santosgelo/StampCore/README.md

 # StampCore

-StampCore is a Java-based microservice that can be used to stamp PDF files with multiple watermark images that gets flatten.
+StampCore is a Java-based microservice that can be used for stamping PDF documents with multiple digital right management mechanisms.

 ## Core Features: